How to become a veterinarian

 What do vets do?

 Veterinarians are animal doctors.
-They prevent, diagnose, and treat health problems in pets, farm animals, and other finned, scaled, and furry creatures.
+They prevent, diagnose, and treat health problems in pets, farm animals, and other finned, scaled, and furry rascals.

 The responsibilities of a vet can vary from one moment to the next.
 On any given day, they might clean a small dog’s teeth, vaccinate a rabbit, or perform emergency surgery on a horse.